bttcprotocol/bttc-doc/docs/del-val.md

     * uint256 validatorId: the validator id
     * uint256 amount: stake amount
     * bool stakeRewards: whether to stake the reward
+* illustration
+    1. The prerequisite for calling this method is to successfully call the StakeManagerProxy:stakeFor method and become a validator.

 #### Claim rewards
 * Contract method: StakeManagerProxy:withdrawRewards(uint256)